checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 }
 ```

-Thus, the `Out` set of the `Entry` block is propagated to all blocks whose
+Thus, the `Out` set of the `Entry` block is propagated to all blocks that have
-predecessors do not widen the bounds of **any** null-terminated array.
-So in
+at least one predecessor that does not widen the bounds of **any**
-this case we want the intersection of `Out` blocks to be an empty set.
-To
+null-terminated array.
+So in this case we want the intersection of `Out` blocks
-handle this case we initialize the `In` and `Out` sets of the `Entry` block to
+to be an empty set.
+To handle this case we initialize the `In` and `Out` sets
-`∅`.
+of the `Entry` block to `∅`.
 ```
 In[Entry] = Out[Entry] = ∅
 ```

+We also initialize the `In` and `Out` sets of all unreachable basic blocks to
+`∅`.

 ### Testing the analysis
 For quick reference, we reproduce here the dataflow equation for the